 A mobile strategy for your sales improvement content not only increases your chances of take-up amongst your sales team but you also add another string to your bow.
 ‘Just in time’ training and coaching can be viewed on mobile devices ahead of a tricky meeting, or when the sales exec feels they need an immediate refresh on key products, messaging, or to navigate a particular situation.
 What better way to get your team to perform to their best, than giving them access to key coaching tips just when they need it most?
 Used as part of a broader sales force enablement program to reinforce learnings in real-life contextual situations it can provide a powerful tool to help coaching stick.

 If there is a universal truth about sales people it’s that they’re competitive.
 They also like to have fun.
+Quoting Aberdeen Group, our friends at Accent claim that companies who use gamification have 5.6% higher year-over-year growth than companies who don’t.
 One of Strategy to Revenue’s most successful coaching programs included a gamification element where 6,000 global sales staff were pitted against each other in teams.
 The game-like curriculum relied on sales managers and their team members working together to achieve their goals with regional and global league tables updated daily to encourage participation.
 Engagement was high, feedback was good and revenues climbed nearly 10% following the program roll out.

 Embrace the disruptors